Tyabji family: Origin

-The family is descended from Mullah Tyab Ali Bhai Mian, a member of the Sulaimani Bohra community, and a scion of an old Cambay emigrant Arab family.
-The Tyabjis adopted the -ji suffix as a result of their high social status in Gujarat and Mumbai.
-Currently, the lingua franca of the Tyabjis is English.
+The Tyabji family is descended from Mullah Tyab Ali Bhoymeeah, a member of the Sulaimani Bohra community, and a scion of an old Cambay emigrant Arab family.
+Bhoymeeah came from humble origins and began his career like his forefathers as a petty trader.
+In the second half of the 18th century, Bhoymeeah was among the early immigrants who moved to the prosperous port of Bombay, known as the "Gateway to India".